Certora/Documentation/docs/cvl/methods.md

 The function call may also use the special variable `calledContract`, which contains the address of the receiver contract of the summarized call.

-There are a few restrictions on the functions that can be used as approximations:
+There is a restriction on the functions that can be used as approximations.

- - The types of any arguments passed to or values returned from the summary must be {ref}`convertible <type-conversions>` between CVL and Solidity types.
+Namely, the types of any arguments passed to or values returned from the summary must be {ref}`convertible <type-conversions>` between CVL and Solidity types.
 Arguments that are not accessed in the summary may have any type.

- - In case of recursive calls due to the summarization, the recursion limit can be set with `--prover_args '-contractRecursionLimit N'` where `N` is the number of recursive calls allowed (default 0).
+In case of recursive calls due to the summarization, the recursion limit can be set with `--prover_args '-contractRecursionLimit N'` where `N` is the number of recursive calls allowed (default 0).

 Function summaries for *internal* methods have a few additional restrictions on their arguments and return types: